DuminduP/Rest-API-client/README.md

 other staff members while thinking about performance.

 No third party libraries were used on this project.
 Used PHP cURL to connect and communicate with the Supermetrics API.
-I have used curl_multi Athat allows the processing of multiple cURL handles asynchronously.
+I have used curl_multi that allows the processing of multiple cURL handles asynchronously.
 I was able to reduce the run time by ~90% using curl_multi for concurrent requests for 10 pages.

 # Requirements